chbandeira/flutter-todolist/README.md

 It simply stores items in the Firebase Database to be seen in real-time among app users.

+# Setup

-- Add the file <b>google-services.json</b> in /android/app/ downloaded from the Firebase console.
+- Clone this project*, create an project on Firebase console, download the file <b>google-services.json</b> and add in /android/app/

+- Create a database on Firebase console.

+*This project was created to use in test mode.
+Make changes to use nn production mode.

 ## Languages and Frameworks